 Cut to the chase

 - What is it?
-Apple's long-rumored car, which could be self-driving
+Apple's long-rumored car, which could be partially self-driving

 - When is it out?
-Apple has suggested 2025, but experts are skeptical
+Apple is targeting a 2026 release, but experts are skeptical

 - What will it cost?
-Unclear right now, but expect a premium price tag
+Apple is reportedly aiming for a sub-$100,000 price point

 Apple Car release date

 Long story short: nobody knows for sure.
 But Apple has set its own internal target.

 Back in 2020, Apple analyst Ming-Chi Kuo claimed (opens in new tab) that the Apple Car might not be launched until 2028 or later, given the ongoing impasse in negotiations to bring an automotive manufacturer on board for the project.
 Then, in November 2021, Apple insiders revealed that Apple itself had set an internal release target of 2025, having resolved to shoulder the entire production process alone (though the company also acknowledged a level of flexibility should development on the final product not prove quite as swift as hoped).

 And, lo and behold, at the end of 2022, reports emerged (opens in new tab) suggesting that Apple has since re-jigged its Apple Car release date target to 2026.
 What's the bet that'll change to 2027 next year?

 As far back as May 2018, Apple was reportedly in talks with German automotive giant Volkswagen to produce an autonomous employee shuttle van based on the T6 Transporter commercial vehicle – a program which was expected to lead to the development of an Apple car for the mass market.